Hoosier Theater Building

-Hoosier Theater Building is a historic theatre and attached commercial / residential building located at Whiting, Lake County, Indiana.
+Hoosier Theater Building is a historic theatre and attached commercial / residential building located at Whiting, Indiana.
 It was built in 1924, and is a three-story, rectangular, brown brick building.
 It has a flat roof and three storefronts, along with the 2 1/2-story arched theater entrance trimmed in terra cotta and marquee.
 The theater is a plain 3 1/2-story brick structure attached to the end and rear of the commercial / residential section.

 It was listed in the National Register of Historic Places in 1987.